 5.2.8 Requirements for secure environment of the gNB

 The secure environment is logically defined within the gNB.
-It ensures protection and secrecy of all sensitive informations and operations from any unauthorized access or exposure.
-The following list defines the requirements of the secure environment.
+It ensures protection and secrecy of all sensitive information and operations from any unauthorized access or exposure.
+The following list defines the requirements of the secure environment:

-1 The secure environment shall support secure storage of sensitive data, e.g. long term cryptographic secrets and vital configuration data.
+1 The secure environment shall support secure storage of sensitive data, e.g. long-term cryptographic secrets and vital configuration data.

 2. The secure environment shall support the execution of sensitive functions, e.g. en-/decryption of user data and the basic steps within protocols which use long term secrets (e.g. in authentication protocols).